Skip to content

 (7) If the overdraft is against the hypothecation of assets like stock, a certificate from the bank should be obtained in this regard.

-(8) It should be seen that the value of security on the date of Balance Sheet was neither lower nor higher than what was agreed with the bank.
-If there is some change which is possible in a hypothecation or pledge of stocks, the amount of the overdraft should be adjusted accordingly.
+(8) It should be seen that the value of the security on the date of the Balance Sheet was neither lower nor higher than what was agreed with the bank.
+If there is some change that is possible in a hypothecation or pledge of stocks, the amount of the overdraft should be adjusted accordingly.

 Unexpired Discount

-Discount is an income from a bank which discounts bills receivable of its customers.
-If the date of maturity of the bills discounted falls next year, the discount received therefor is not to be treated as the income of the current year.
-Hence, such a part of discount not related to the current year is transferred to a separate account as rebate on bills discounted.
+Discount is an income from a bank that discounts bills receivable by its customers.
+If the date of maturity of the bills discounted falls next year, the discount received therefore is not to be treated as the income of the current year.
+Hence, such a part of the discount not related to the current year is transferred to a separate account as a rebate on bills discounted.
 The auditor should examine carefully this account and also check the bills discounted.
+(BCom 3rd Year Verification of Liabilities Notes Study Material)

 Outstanding Expenses

-(1) He should carefully note that all expenses, e.g., rent, rate, interest, wages, salary. audit fee, legal expenses, etc., have been accounted for in the books.
+(1) He should carefully note all expenses, e.g., rent, rate, interest, wages, salary, audit fees, legal expenses, etc., have been accounted for in the books.

 (2) He should check entries in the books passed on the basis of invoices and demand notes for some weeks after the close of the financial year to ensure that they are not re to the year under audit.